 Don’t overwhelm the client with information.
 Focus on outlining the client’s problems and your solutions.
 A good template will help you stay on track.

-This business proposal idea is best for consultants who want to express their ideas with text.
+This sample consulting proposal is best for consultants who want to express their ideas with text.

 That said, don’t be afraid to add visuals.
 Visuals make your content more memorable and engaging and they can also make it easier to understand.